 Unfortunately after some months they went bad, like cute Gremlins that someone inadvertently fed after midnight: all of a sudden one of them became an alcoholic, one tried to sell me ecstasy in the kitchen and the other touched my bulge in the bus.

 I had to move, even though this meant losing my special place in the world and facing the awful truth that I’m just another short Italian man.
 And of course this affected many aspects and situations.
+In my dating life, I’ve always been Getting Ghosted after the first date.
+I know this is due to my height which is why I am trying to learn something how to deal with it.
 Read More

 In place of mouths, fallible taps dripping a silent something.
 It drops from our lips, between a yawn and one last kiss, only to dive into the bigger silence that fills the room and keeps you from sleeping.
 The radio obeys your tired fingers and starts playing, just for us, a soundtrack of terrible news.
 There’s hand slapping and heads rolling, far away, and there’s your eyelids shutting on the day like merciless guillottines.
 The unemployment rate raises like your chest under my hand under my head, and then goes down again.
 The tankers sink in seas that quickly black out like the dreams we’re about to forget.
 And I have this guilt in me, ’cause everything is fine although everything is wrong, ’cause I can’t keep my eyes open.
 There’s going to be coffee in the morning.